JettChenT/GPA/README.md

 ## Suggestions & Issues
 You can report suggestions and issues by:
+- opening an [issue](https://github.com/JettChenT/GPA/issues) in this repository.
 - contacting `JettChenT` in wechat
-- opening a github issue in this repository.

 ## Privacy
-Our server does not store any information/statistics regarding your gpa score.
+Our server does not store any information/statistics regarding your GPA score.

-When you share your GPA score with other via an `https://gpa.ssbs.club/#<data>` url, all the data related to your GPA data is stored in the URL itself, hence why the shared URL is so long, furthermore, `<data>` is completely hidden from our server and would not be logged.
+When you share your GPA score with others via an `https://gpa.ssbs.club/#<data>` URL, all information related to your grade data is represented in the `<data>` string, hence why the shared URL is so long.
+Furthermore, `<data>` is completely hidden from our server and would not be logged.

-To estimate the amount of resources to be spent on maintaining this, we keep track of the amount of visitors to our website.
+To estimate how much should be spent maintaining this, we keep track of the number of visitors to our website.

 You can view the analytics [here](https://analytics.ssbs.club/share/xcOczTBw/GPA).
 Now you have as much information as we do :)

 ## Mobile version
-The mobile version(a miniprogram on wechat) is coming soon!
+The mobile version(a mini program on WeChat) is coming soon!

 ## Calculation